Start Your Beekeeping Journey!

 Beekeeping Equipment For Beginners

-While there are a heap of sites that will tell you that the only way to keep bees is with a 10 frame deep Langstroth hive, or others dedicated to the latest technology of the Flow Hive, we try to focus more on what suits your unique situation.
+Many websites suggest using a 10-frame deep Langstroth hive or a modern Flow Hive.
+We focus on what suits your unique situation best.
 Bees will happily create a hive in something as benign as a hole in the ground, but for obvious reasons, setting yourself up with the right equipment at the start can mean the difference of hard work, or enjoyable leisure.

-Focusing on the basics of ease of use, budget friendly and ensuring you are able to support your bees well is what we are trying to achieve.
-While a 10 frame Langstroth might look like the most productive hive, you will thank us when you try lifting a much smaller shallow box full with capped honey comb.
+We focus on easy-to-use, budget-friendly options that help you support your bees effectively.
+While a 10 frame Langstroth Hive might look like the most productive hive, you will thank us when you try lifting a much smaller shallow box full with capped honey comb.
 So have a look around and learn from the success and mistakes of others to know exactly what kind of equipment you will be wanting to establish at home!

 Maintaining Your Hive Health

-Nature has taught the bee to produce and manage their honey for thousands of years.
-There really isn’t much human involvement needed in this process except to ensure that their environment is capable of supporting their colony.
+Bees have managed honey production for thousands of years without human help.
+Your role is to ensure their environment supports the colony’s needs.
 This is the domain of the beginner beekeeper to primarily be an observer.

 Ensuring you know the signs to watch out for in the case of disease, pests or even starvation means that you will be prepared for action to help your little bee friends out when needed.
 Read through some of our articles on the common ailments that may affect your hive and learn how you can better support your colony through seasonal changes.